TDIV/TBM3/Gramat/README.txt

-GraMat (Graphic Card Matrix Interface) is a library that I developed during my Ph.D study.
+GraMat (Graphic Card Matrix Interface) is a library that I (Dr. Yuan-Yen Tai) developed during my Ph.D study.
 This library can help boost the use of the GPU based MAGMA library which solve linear algebra equations.
 GraMat integrate single, double, single-complex and double-